-The United Brethren Church prohibits its members from consuming any alcoholic beverages, except as a medical prescription.
-They are also enjoined from being involved as a direct investor, manager or owner (full or partial) of businesses which engage in the manufacture or sale of alcoholic beverages.
-Neither should a member lease or rent property to those who would use it for the manufacture, storage, or sale of these harmful beverages.
+They are not to be involved as a direct investor, manager, or owner (full or partial) of businesses which engage primarily in manufacturing or selling alcoholic beverages.
+Neither should members lease or rent property to those who would use it primarily for manufacturing, storing, or selling these harmful beverages.